Care home fire leaves resident dead, firefighter missing - WTMJ

 Two other firefighters and multiple other residents were sent to hospitals.
 A second resident thought for several hours to be missing was later found unharmed, officials said.

-Flames gutted the Evergreen Court Home for Adults in the Rockland County community of Spring Valley, about 30 miles (48 kilometers) north of New York City.
-It had an estimated 100 to 125 residents, but authorities were working to determine the exact number, Rockland County Fire coordinator Chris Kear said.
+Flames gutted the Evergreen Court Home for Adults in the Rockland County community of Spring Valley, about 30 miles (48 kilometers) north of New York City, that its operator said housed 112 residents.

-One resident died after being taken to a hospital, Kear said.
+One resident died after being taken to a hospital, said Rockland County Fire coordinator Chris Kear.
 The person’s name was not immediately released.

 “This was a devastating loss,” Kear said at a news briefing.